Pehesi97/super-gado-bros/README.md

 # Controls

 Arrow keys: Move Peter

 Z: Run mode (preparing for horn fights)

 Q: Auto mode (Peter fights the bulls of Gadoland on his own)

 # About

-TP1 of the Digital Game Development course, made in RA14,4 (720x50).
+First assessment of the Digital Game Development subject from CEFET-MG, made in 14.4:1 aspect ratio (720x50).